Skip to content

 When to Choose Bar Graphs

-• Sort bars by value unless categories have natural order
+• Sort bars by value descending unless categories have a natural order readers expect (weekdays, severity levels, age bands)

 🎯 Key Takeaway